South Korea fines Volkswagen, orders recall over emissions cheating

 The environment ministry said it ordered Volkswagen Korea to submit a recall plan by Jan.
 6, 2016, after its own testing showed Europe's biggest auto manufacturer manipulated devices that record diesel emissions in vehicles with older engines.

-It also fined Volkswagen Korea 14.1 billion won (8 million pounds), the steepest financial penalty imposed on an automaker in Asia's fourth-biggest economy, a decision that could scare some buyers off imported cars generally.
+It also fined Volkswagen Korea 14.1 billion won ($12.31 million), the steepest financial penalty imposed on an automaker in Asia's fourth-biggest economy, a decision that could scare some buyers off imported cars generally.

 "Today's measures are similar to what many other countries are doing - Germany ordered a mandatory recall, while the U.S. has begun the process of figuring out the fine amount," Samsung Securities analyst Esther Yim said.